 American Bald Eagle's are being spotted in Chicago they are being spotted out of their natural area's of living

-A female American Bald Eagle has been spotted incubating eggs in a nest in a Cook County forest preserve in Palos Township and officials believe that the eaglets have recently hatched, officials announced today.
+forest preserve in Palos Township and officials believe that the eaglets have

 The eagle family was spotted in a in a Cottonwood tree in the Southwest suburb on Forest Preserve District of Cook County property according to officials with the forest preserve and the U.S. Fish and Wildlife Service which announced the finding in a press release.

-Chicago area in larger numbers in recent years, and a number of bald eagle’s nests have been found in the County in the past, officials said.
+American Bald Eagles have been migrating through the Chicago area in larger numbers in recent years, and a number of bald eagle’s nests have been found in the County in the past, officials said.

 Officials believe this is the first hatching site that the public can see in more than a century.

-“To have these American Bald Eagles, our county’s national symbol, choose to nest and lay eggs here in Cook County is incredible news for our local residents, and indeed for our nation as a whole,” said Forest Preserve District of Cook County President
+“To have these American Bald Eagles, our county’s national symbol, choose to nest and lay eggs here in Cook County is incredible news for our local residents, and indeed for our nation as a whole,” said Forest Preserve District of Cook County President Toni Preckwinkle.

 It will be several weeks before the fledglings begin to learn to fly and make their way from the nest.
 The adult eagles will be hunting in the area to bring the hungry eaglets food, officials said.